-Subaru Outback: Aluminum wheels
+Subaru Outback (BR): Aluminum wheels

 Aluminum wheels can be scratched and damaged easily.
 Handle them carefully to